skalalala/e-ink-weather-display/README.md

 - Pulls live weather data from OpenWeather
 - Renders a custom display image for e-ink
 - Uses custom font assets for a more editorial visual style
+- Generates a unique quote based on weather pattern variables
 - Separates data-fetching logic from rendering logic
 - Designed for a lightweight hardware setup